defgsus/clipig/docs/reference.md

 expression variables: [learnrate](expressions.md#learnrate-variables), [resolution](expressions.md#resolution-variables), [time](expressions.md#time-variables)

-This translates the pixels of the image.
+This translates the image while wrapping the edges around.

 Pixels that are moved outside get attached on the other side.